Skip to content

 After the Naturalisation Office confirms that you meet the requirements, you will receive a so-called "naturalisation assurance" ("Einbürgerungszusicherung").
 With this document, you must apply (to the relevant authorities of your country of origin) to be released from the citizenship of your home country.
 Once accepted, you will receive a confirmation, which you must submit to the Naturalisation Office ("Einbürgerungsbehörde").
 Then you will be naturalised.

-If your home country refuses your application, contact your local Naturalisation Office in Germany.
+If your home country refuses to release you from your citizenship, you can contact your local Naturalisation Office in Germany.

 Please note: In some countries, you automatically lose your old citizenship when you acquire a new nationality.
 In this case, you do not have to apply for renunciation of your previous citizenship separately.